spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 ## Plug and play development strategy

-When existing OOTB functionality is not enough, we need to consider building our Plugins for existing plugin stacks in separate Project modules.
+When existing OOTB (out-of-the-box) functionality is not enough, we need to consider building our Plugins for existing plugin stacks in separate Project modules.

 The existing Spryker modules remain untouched.